 El Capitan Reservoir

 The El Capitan Reservoir was created in 1935 with the completion of the El Capitan Dam.
 That same year the reservoir was connected to the City's water system via the El Capitan Pipeline.
-Located approximately 30 miles northeast of downtown San Diego, on the San Diego River, El Capitan has the largest capacity in the City reservoir system.
+Located approximately 30 miles northeast of downtown San Diego, on the San Diego River, El Capitan had the largest capacity in the City reservoir system until the San Vicente Dam Raise Project was completed in 2015.
 When full, the reservoir has 1,562 surface acres, a maximum water depth of 197 feet, and 22 miles of shoreline.
 El Capitan Reservoir has a water storage capacity of 112,806.9-acre feet.
 Water levels are monitored weekly.

 All persons (ages 8 or older) entering reservoir property will be charged daily use fees.
 The recreation area has three barbecues and eight picnic tables.
 Patrons can bring self-contained gas barbecues for use in the picnic area only.
 No ground fires or glass containers are allowed.
 Dogs must be kept on a leash at all times and at least 50 feet away from the water.
 Dogs are not allowed on any boats.
 There is no camping allowed at El Capitan.